 We have partnered with the Asia New Zealand Foundation to provide New Zealand primary and secondary school teachers the opportunity to visit and partner with schools in Southeast Asia to establish lasting relationships that increase their students' interest and study of Southeast Asia.

-The Global Schools Partnership Project will see six New Zealand teachers travel to Jakarta, Indonesia, in April 2019.
-The teachers will be staying at the homes of their Indonesian partner teachers and visiting their classrooms to get a taste of Indonesian education, life, and culture.
+The Global Schools Partnership Project saw six New Zealand teachers travel to Jakarta, Indonesia, in April 2019.
+The teachers stayed at the homes of their Indonesian partner teachers and visited their classrooms to get a taste of Indonesian education, life, and culture.

 SEA CAPE Director Professor Siah Hwee Ang said the project is about building students’ global competence, particularly knowledge of, and connections with, our neighbouring ASEAN countries.

 “The ability to connect across cultures, to understand issues from a global perspective or different perspectives, is a vital skill for young people in today’s world.”

 Kim Te'o was one of six teachers who travelled to Indonesia as part of this trip to learn about the country's culture and build connections with local teachers.
 You can read a Q&A with Kim here